499 Nicopolis earthquake: Earthquake

+Impact

 The earthquake took place in the borders between the regions of Mesopotamia, Pontus, and Roman Armenia.
 It seemingly belongs to the cultural areas of Anatolia (Asia Minor) and Mesopotamia.
 It is described in detail in the pseudonymous chronicle of Joshua the Stylite (6th century).

 The chronicle reports that the earthquake was preceded by a plague of locusts.
 The earthquake reportedly took place in September.
 During the earthquake, "a great sound" was reportedly heard from the heaven over the land.
 The earth trembled, and all nearby villages and towns felt the earthquake and heard the accompanying sound.

 The earthquake was accompanied with alarming rumors from various locations.
 Omens ("signs) were reported from the Euphrates, and the hot spring of Avarne.
 The "waters which flowed from their fountains" were dried up in the day of the earthquake.
 The chronicler mentions that it was typical for running waters to be restrained by earthquakes, or their flow to be diverted to other locations.

 A letter reported that the city of Nicopolis had collapsed in ruins at midnight, and that its inhabitants were buried in the ruins.
 The report of the letter was confirmed to the chronicler by travelers who returned from Nicopolis.
 The defensive walls of Nicopolis had collapsed, along with every building within the city.

 According to the chronicler, there were only three survivors.
 They were the bishop of Nicopolis and two of his companions.
 The trio were sleeping behind the apse of a church's altar.
 When the ceiling of their room collapsed, "one end of its beams" was stopped by the altar's wall.
 The trio were consequently not buried under the collapsed ceiling.
 The chronicler mentions one of his own acquaintances who left the city shortly before the earthquake, at the insistence of a restless companion.
 The two men had slept in a cave outside Nicopolis.
 They returned in the morning and discovered the disaster.
 According to this supposed eyewitness, the casualties did not include only human residents.
 The city's cattle, oxen, and camels were trapped beneath the ruins.

 The bishop of Nicopolis was rescued by unnamed visitors to the city, who found him underneath the ceiling's beams.
 The bishop asked them for bread and wine, with the intention to celebrate the Eucharist.
 However, they could not find bread and wine in the ruins.